QuirinHaberl/MemoryProject/README.md

 **Display:**

-(1) Chest are being displayed and removed wehen a matching pair was found.
+(1) Chest are being displayed and removed when a matching pair was found.

 (2) According to the Name Selection, the names chosen are displayed here.
-As two of the players did not chose a name, a default name was assigned.
-According to the rules of memory, ones a player opened a pair of chests that did not match, it is the next players turn.
-This is indicated by the kex next to the players.
+As two of the players did not chose a name, the default name was assigned.
+According to the rules of memory, ones a player opened a pair of chests that did not match, the nexts players turn starts.
+This is indicated by the key next to the players.
 Points are only given to the player that found a matching pair.
 <br><br/>
 <br><br/>